smurfix/devrun/doc/setup.rst

 Lists the available types in a class.
 For instance:

-    type meter
+    type test

-will show what kind of meters are available.
+will show what kind of test devices are available.

 type ‹class› ‹kind›
 ===================